 Coordination Risks¶

 When multiple AI agents interact, coordination can be beneficial (cooperation) or harmful (collusion).
 SWARM studies the boundary between the two — and provides governance mechanisms to keep coordination constructive.
-See Distributional Safety in Agentic Systems for the formal framework.
+See Soft-Label Governance for Distributional Safety in Multi-Agent Systems for the formal framework; see also Distributional AGI Safety.

 Why Coordination Becomes Risky¶